-The chain function is a feature that allows the 1-Wire master to discover the physical sequence of devices that are wired as a linear network (chain).
-This is particularly convenient for devices that are installed at equal spacing along a long cable (e.g., to measure temperatures at different locations inside a storage tower or tank).
-Without chain function, the master needs a lookup table to correlate the registration number to the physical location.
+The chain function is a feature that allows the 1-Wire master to discover the physical sequence of devices that are wired as a linear network ("chain").
+This is particularly convenient for devices that are installed at equal spacing along a long cable, e.g., to measure temperatures at different locations inside a storage tower or tank.
+Without chain function, the master needs a lookup table to correlate registration number to the physical location.

-The chain function requires two pins: an input $(\overline{EN})$ to enable a device to respond during the discovery and an output $(\overline{DONE})$ to inform the next device in the chain that the discovery of its neighbor is done.
-The two general-purpose ports of the DS28EA00 are reused for the chain function.
-PIOB functions as an $\overline{EN}$ input and PIOA generates the $\overline{DONE}$ signal, which is connected to the $\overline{EN}$ input of the next device, as shown in the Typical Operating Circuit.
-The $\overline{EN}$ input of the first device in the chain needs to be hardwired to GND or logic 0 must be applied for the duration of the sequence discovery process.
+The chain function requires two pins, an input (EN\) to enable a device to respond during the discovery and an output (DONE\) to inform the next device in the chain that the discovery of its neighbor is done.
+The two general purpose ports of the DS28EA00 are re-used for the chain function.
+PIOB functions as EN\ input and PIOA generates the DONE\ signal, which is connected to the EN\ input of the next device, as shown in the typical operating circuit on page 1.
+The EN\ input of the first device in the chain needs to be hardwired to GND or logic '0' must be applied for the duration of the sequence discovery process.
 Besides the two pins, the sequence discovery relies on the Conditional Read ROM command.